XaviArnaus/janitor/docs/git_monitor.md

         #   - The body of each update is a list of changes
         # Note: Trying to support Common Changelog
         file: "CHANGELOG.md"
+        # [List] List of strings as versions that we will exclude from analysing
+        version_exceptions: ["Unreleased"]
         # [String] Separator used to split sections
         #   defaults to "\n## "
         section_separator: "\n## "